 As a Thrive School we have high expectations for the IMPACT of our Curriculum in 3 strands.

-Knowledge and Skills – Our Children will have the knowledge and skills as a firm foundation for the rest of their educational journey.
+Knowledge and Skills – Our children will have the knowledge and skills as a firm foundation for the rest of their educational journey.
 They will have high levels of competency in English and Maths and the broader curriculum.

-Learning Behaviours – A Year 6 pupil leaving Oak Hill will be eloquent, have high aspirations for the future and will be an enquiring independent learner who is resourceful and resilient to change of failure.
+Learning Behaviours – A Year 6 pupil leaving Oak Hill will be eloquent, have high aspirations for the future and will be an enquiring independent learner who is resourceful and resilient to change or failure.

-Personal Qualities – As our children begin their journey through secondary education we want them to be; resilient, self-reflective, curious, motivated with a love of learning.
+Personal Qualities – When our children begin their journey through secondary education we want them to be; resilient, self-reflective, curious, motivated with a love of learning.
 They are kind and compassionate and are good citizens and leaders supporting each other through their faith and into the wider communities.